GeoMOER/moer-bsc-base-r/docs/units/_unit04/unit04-06_exercise.md

 b) Sort the dataset by emissions.
 In which year, in which country and from which source did the largest annual CO2 emissions per capita originate?

-c) What country produced the 10 greatest oil emissions in 2020?
+c) Which countries produced the 10 greatest oil emissions in 2020?

 d) How many countries produced fewer gas emissions in 2020 than the average (mean)?